HasangerGames/suroi/README.md

 cd suroi
 ```

-Finally, run this command in the project root to install dependencies:
+Next, run this command in the project root to install dependencies:
 ```sh
 pnpm install
 ```

+Finally, before running the server, create a `config.json` file in the `server` directory.
+You can copy over the contents of `config.example.json` as a starting point.

 ## Development
 To start the game locally, run the following command in the project root: